FeliciaCoding/FeliciaCoding/README.md

 - 👋 Hi, I’m @FeliciaCoding
 - 👀 I’m interested in data analysis / software development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ / C / Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 FeliciaCoding/FeliciaCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.